 What happens after a domain expires?

-Please note that the times listed in this article are estimates.
+The times listed in this article are estimates.
 We recommend always renewing your domains before they expire to prevent any of the following from occurring.
 Porkbun may delete expired domains from 34-43 days after expiration.
-In the vast majority of cases we adhere to the following schedule:

 If a domain isn't renewed before its expiration date, it faces deletion if you don't take action.
 Here's typically what happens at Porkbun after your domain expires: